 When you purchase a theme, you're paying to access the files that would let you set up your website to look like the demo site, without having to write the coding yourself or hiring a designer.
 Buying a theme is completely unnecessary, if you want to put the hundreds of hours of work into designing the website yourself.

-The $75-$125 fee is a small token that is spread out over many customers, to pay for the tens of thousands of dollars we’ve spent paying professional programmers and designers to build the themes.
+The $249 fee is a small token that is spread out over many customers, to pay for the hundreds of thousands of dollars we've spent paying professional programmers, consultants and designers to build the themes.
 Here are some of the things that have gone into our themes, which you'd have to pay for independently if you went for a fully custom build:

 From there, you need to develop the skills and knowledge to run a website.
 If you want a food blog that looks like our demo sites, most of the work is already done and you can focus on baking delicious recipes and snapping snappy food pics.
 If you want customizations beyond the demo, then it's time to roll up your sleeves and put your thinking cap on, because there's a lot to learn.